Talwiinder: Music career

-He was featured on "High On Me", the third track from Yo Yo Honey Singh's album Glory.

-In August 2024, he released the song "Tu" with T-Series, which featured Bollywood actors Jackie Shroff and Neelam Kothari in its music video.

 In April 2025, Talwiinder collaborated with Pakistani artist Afusic on the track "Pal Pal," produced by AliSoomroMusic.
 The song was subsequently removed from Spotify India in May 2025, following a government advisory that led to the removal of all Pakistani-origin content from Indian digital platforms.
 This directive was issued in response to national security concerns following the Pahalgam terrorist attack on April 22, 2025.